xopxe/lumen/README.md

 ## Pipes

-There are also named pipes, for intertask communications.
+There are also pipes, for intertask communications.

 - Similar to signals, but writers can get blocked too (when pipe gets full).
 - Synchronous and asynchronous (with a timeout) modes supported.